- Travel Information

 In 2003 the Turks and Caicos Government started a push toward international development and it seemed the time had come for the Turks and Caicos to have its own international airline.
 Thus began an ambitious expansion project that involved adding international destinations and acquiring larger and faster aircraft.
 The company re-branded to become Air Turks & Caicos to serve key international destinations with scheduled flights to cities in Haiti, the Dominican Republic, Jamaica and The Bahamas.

-In 2013 after operating for 10 years as Air Turks & Caicos, the company re-branded to become interCaribbean Airways to embrace new opportunities across the Caribbean tying together many other countries with travel unrelated to.
-Since that time the number of cities across the Caribbean have doubled providing air service to more cities than any other airline in the region.
+After operating for 10 years as Air Turks & Caicos, the company re-branded to become interCaribbean Airways to embrace new opportunities across the Caribbean with inter island flights, tying together many other countries with travel unrelated to.
+Since that time the number of cities across the Caribbean has doubled in providing air service to more cities than any other airline in the region.

 Launch of Cacique Rewards – the company own frequent flyer scheme.